 As you are planning your trip you will find many add ons available for your vacation.
 Do not be seduced by these.
 For example, many people buy a service called PhotoPass.

 Remember – you already have a camera on your phone to take your pictures!
 Here is a sneaky tip: the professional Disney photographers will take your photos for free with your phone if you ask them!
+You will find them everywhere, so don’t hesitate to ask.

 Speaking of just saying no to add ons…